kalyaniuniversity/scRNA-seq-datasets/README.md

 If we are keeping a copy of the dataset with this repository, it shall be available in the `datasets` folder within the named repository.
 Please check the reference table below to find whether we keep a copy of the dataset under the `Dataset` tab.

 ## Toolkit
 If we have written a toolset for a certain dataset, it shall be available under the `toolkit` folder within the named repository.
 Please check the reference table below to find whether a certain dataset has any associated toolset under the `Tools` tab.
+Note that some of the preprocessing has also been done using our own preprocessing library `pytoolkit` available at [kalyaniuniversity/pytoolkit](https://github.com/kalyaniuniversity/mgx-datasets).

 ## REFERENCE TABLE